ParkourOps/saas-chariot/README.md

 ### Subscription and Billing

-* _Firebase Functions_ are used to automatically create user
+* _Firebase Functions_ are used to automatically create a user profile in the database.

 ### User Alerts

-Saas Chariot uses a number of ways to notify users about an event.
+Saas Chariot uses a number of ways to notify users about an event:

-* In-App Notifications.
+* In-App Notifications:
+  * Popup Alerts
+  * Toast Notifications

 ## Folder Structure